mmoran0032/essentials/CLEAN-CODE.md

 - Should be organized, small, and handle a single responsibility

-- Aim for high cohesion (variables used in a majority of functions)
+- Aim for high cohesion (variables used in a majority of functions, no more functions than are absolutely necessary)

 Systems